Weekly Clinical Updates

 As infectious diseases such as SARS, Monkeypox, Polio, HIV, and Ebola travel the globe and garner media attention, Parasites Without Borders staff are curating resources in a timely, ongoing basis.
 We believe the information posted here is worthy of further examination by the science and medical communities.
 Our primary goal remains to bring the latest medical and biological information to the forefront for researchers and practicing physicians.

-Throughout May, June And July, All Donations Made To Parasites Without Borders Will Be Matched By PWB And Donated To FIMRC
+Throughout February, March And April, All Donations Made To Parasites Without Borders Will Be Matched By PWB And Donated To Floating Doctors

 MicrobeTV Podcast